General Motors railway station: History

 In 1991, the General Motors factory closed down, leaving the station essentially isolated.
-A notice was issued by the Public Transport Corporation stating that the station was to close from 5 November 1991, however it remained open for a further eleven years, despite the closure and demolition of the factory, and the fact that the footbridge now led to a fenced-off, empty paddock where the factory had once stood.
-It was estimated to be the least patronised station in the entire city network, with only an average of 11 passengers using it a day.
+A notice was issued by the Public Transport Corporation stating that the station was to close from 5 November 1991, but it remained open for a further eleven years, despite the closure and demolition of the factory and the fact that the footbridge now led to a fenced-off, empty paddock where the factory had once stood.
+It was estimated to be the least-patronised station in the entire city network, with only an average of 11 passengers using it a day.
 By the time it closed, only eight trains stopped at the station each day, four each way.

 Visitors from the Signalling Record Society had to obtain permission from General Motors and be accompanied by a security guard while at the station.
-The Rail Appreciation Association Victoria was another group who organised a trip to the station, travelling via ordinary train services.
+The Rail Appreciation Association Victoria was another group that organised a trip to the station, travelling via ordinary train services.
 Another group of railfans visited the station the last day of operation, again using regular trains.

-The only means of accessing the station was to jump off the platform and cross over the tracks on foot, as no new access paths were built after the closure of the factory.
+The only means of accessing the station was to jump off the platform and cross over the tracks on foot, since no new access paths were built after the closure of the factory.
 This meant that it was one of only two stations on the Melbourne network to be inaccessible to wheelchairs (the other one being Heyington).
 The Public Transport Users Association argued that it should be upgraded due to industrial growth in the area, but M>Train, which operated the Pakenham line at the time, requested permission to close the station in 2002 due to "safety concerns and a lack of legal access".
 The last train stopped at the station at 4:42pm on 26 July 2002, and the station officially closed on 28 July.